 There are both free IPTV options out there, powered by members of the Kodi community who believe access to entertainment should be free, and paid Kodi add-ons supplied by businesses that are providing access to make money.

-Here are five things peddlers of Kodi IPTV add-ons don’t want you to know about their subscriptions services.
+Here are five things peddlers of Kodi IPTV add-ons don’t want you to know about their subscription services.

 But I’m not just going to tell you what they don’t want you to know.
 I am also going to tell you why you should care.